MicrosoftDocs/cloud-adoption-framework/docs/modernize/index.md

 Modernization is enhancing your workloads and the process to support those workloads.
 Let's address each aspect:

-- **Process modernization** - Modernizing your process means to adopt a DevOps methodology.
+- **Process modernization** - Modernizing your process means adopting a DevOps methodology.
 Process modernization must come before you modernize your workloads.

 - **Workload modernization** - Modernizing your workloads means adopting platform-as-a-service solutions (PaaS).
 This definition is oversimplified, but it applies to most scenarios.